Open Competition

 Step 7: What happens after my application is submitted?

-After the 26 January 2024, LISS DTP will check that it has the full documentation for your application (four items, as listed in Step 5).
+After the Application Deadline of 23rd January 2025, LISS DTP will check that full documentation for your application has been received (four components, as listed in Step 5).

-You will be notified by email approximately two weeks after the submission deadline whether we have received all necessary materials for your application to proceed.
-To confirm that we have received all necessary materials for your application to proceed.
-If your application is missing any document, your application will be considered incomplete and will not be progressed for shortlisting
+You will be notified by email approximately within two weeks after the submission deadline whether we have received all the necessary materials for your application to proceed.
+If your application is missing any document, your application will be considered incomplete and will not be progressed for shortlisting.

-Applicants will receive notification of the outcome of their application in mid-April 2024.
+Applicants will receive notification of the outcome of their application in late-April 2026.
 All applicants whose application is processed for shortlisting, will be notified on the outcome of their application.
 The outcomes are:

 • Successful – studentship awarded